Matt-Brigida/fin_302/projects_assignments/in_class_assignments/stock_market/IEX_and_stock_markets.md

 # Assignment: An Introduction to Stock Markets and the IEX

-You can use my [R wrapper of the IEX API](https://github.com/Matt-Brigida/IEX_API_R_Wrapper), or [simply the html interface](https://iextrading.com/apps/stocks).

-Choose a stock and answer the following questions.
-Do not pick the same stock as anyone else.
+Choose a stock whose ticker starts with the same letter as your last name.
+For example, I might choose Boeing (ticker BA).
+[Then Use the data here](https://iextrading.com/apps/stocks) to answer the following questions.
+Put your answers in a Word/Text/Excel document and upload it to this assignments box in Blackboard.

 1. At how many stock exchanges do you see trades in the stock?